RESISTOR PROPERTIES, COLOR CODE CHART AND CALCULATOR |

 <-------------------------------------------------------------------------------------------------------------------------------------------------------->

-A resistor is a two-terminal electrical component used in electronic circuits to limit the flow of an electric current.
-Everyone who has dealt with electric circuits knows about resistors.
-I'll just start with a brief introduction to their lesser-known physical meaning.
+Everyone who has ever dealt with the circuits knows about the resistor.
+Here I will try to give you a deaper inside into this component.
+For those new to electronics, resistor is a two-terminal component used in electronic circuits to limit the flow of an electric current.
+I'll start with a brief introduction to its lesser understood physical meaning.
 In general, if the current flow i through an object inserted in a circuit is directly proportional to the voltage V across it, the ratio of V divided by i will be constant.
 This constant ratio is called resistance: R=V/i.
-It can be measured by a device called ohmmeter.
 In an ideal resistor R does not depend on the current over a considerable range of conditions.
 If by definition R=V/i, then i=V/R. This relationship is referred to as Ohm's law. |

 Free JavaScripts provided